-All of the 51,000,000 shares of Class A Common Stock offered hereby are being sold by Republic Services, Inc. (the "Company").
-Of the 51,000,000 shares of Class A Common Stock offered hereby, 40,800,000 shares are being offered for sale initially in the United States and Canada by the U.S. Underwriters and 10,200,000 shares are being offered for sale initially in a concurrent offering outside the United States and Canada by the International Managers.
+All of the 55,000,000 shares of Class A Common Stock offered hereby are being sold by Republic Services, Inc. (the "Company").
+Of the 55,000,000 shares of Class A Common Stock offered hereby, 44,000,000 shares are being offered for sale initially in the United States and Canada by the U.S. Underwriters and 11,000,000 shares are being offered for sale initially in a concurrent offering outside the United States and Canada by the International Managers.
 The initial public offering price and the underwriting discount per share will be identical for both Offerings.
 See "Underwriting."

 Prior to the Offerings, there has been no public market for the Class A Common Stock.
-It is currently estimated that the initial public offering price will be between \$24.00 and \$27.00 per share.
-For a discussion relating to factors to be considered in determining the initial public offering price, see "Underwriting."
+For a discussion relating to the factors considered in determining the initial public offering price, see "Underwriting."
 The Class A Common Stock has been approved for listing on the New York Stock Exchange under the symbol "RSG," subject to official notice of issuance.

 The Company is currently a wholly owned subsidiary of Republic Industries, Inc. ("Parent").
 Upon completion of the Offerings, the Company will have two classes of authorized common stock consisting of Class A Common Stock, which is being offered hereby, and Class B Common Stock.
 See "Description of Capital Stock."
 Holders of Class A Common Stock will be entitled to one vote per share and holders of Class B Common Stock will be entitled to five votes per share on all matters submitted to a vote of stockholders.
 All of the outstanding shares of Class B Common Stock will be owned by Parent.
-Upon completion of the Offerings, Parent will own approximately 70.9% of the outstanding shares of Common Stock (66.6% if the Underwriters exercise their over-allotment options in full), which will represent approximately 91.2% of the combined voting power of all of the outstanding shares of Class A Common Stock and Class B Common Stock (89.9% if the Underwriters exercise their over-allotment options in full).
+Upon completion of the Offerings, Parent will own approximately 68.6% of the outstanding shares of Common Stock (63.9% if the Underwriters exercise their over-allotment options in full), which will represent approximately 90.1% of the combined voting power of all of the outstanding shares of Class A Common Stock and Class B Common Stock (88.7% if the Underwriters exercise their over-allotment options in full).
 Parent has announced its intention, subject to satisfaction of certain conditions, to divest its ownership interest in the Company in 1999 by means of a tax-free distribution to its stockholders.
 See "Risk Factors," "Background of the Offerings" and "Certain Transactions."